 Where archaeological implications or potential is identified, we will recommend one of the following decisions to the district council planning authority:

-- Condition(s) on consent to secure a scheme of investigation and/or mitigation (Standard conditions SCCAS recommends to LPAs can be viewed on The Archaeological Condition (PDF, 38KB), but these may be tailored for individual developments).
+- Condition(s) on consent to secure a scheme of investigation and/or mitigation (Standard conditions SCCAS recommends to LPAs can be viewed on The Archaeological Condition, but these may be tailored for individual developments).

 How archaeological works are arranged

-The SCCAS Development Management Advice flowchart will take you through the archaeological processes that we follow to ensure that developments are delivered in line with Chapter 12 of the National Planning Policy Framework (NPPF).
+The SCCAS Development Management Advice takes you through the archaeological processes that we follow to ensure that developments are delivered in line with Chapter 16 of the National Planning Policy Framework (NPPF) (PDF, 870KB).

-View the Archaeology Charging Schedule (PDF, 266KB) for details of our development management charges.
+Read the archaeology charging schedule for details of our development management charges.

 If your planning application has been given consent subject to archaeological conditions, or a scheme of pre-determination archaeological investigation has been requested, the following steps will need to be undertaken to enable you to secure a programme of archaeological work: